-• Directors are expected to submit all reporting forms in a timely manner, prepare for meetings by reviewing the agenda and supporting documents, and treat the information under discussion as "confidential."
+Directors are expected to submit all reporting forms in a timely manner, prepare for meetings by reviewing the agenda and supporting documents, and treat the information under discussion as "confidential."

-Primary Functions of Committees, Chapters and Sections
+Primary Functions of Committees, Chapters, and Sections

-In general, the Committees, Chapters, and Sections of SWS have different functions and goals.
-Standing Committees assist the President and Board of Directors in the conduct of the affairs of the Society - they act and implement to do the business of the Society.
+The Committees, Chapters, and Sections of SWS have different functions and goals.
+Standing Committees assist the President and Board of Directors in conducting the affairs of the Society-they act and implement to do the business of the Society.
 Chapters and Sections organize the membership based on shared interests, geographical or topical, respectively.